 Production of Coolea closely follows that of traditional gouda.
 Milk is heated and a starter culture and rennet are added.
-After coagulation, the curd is cut and the whey is drained off, at which point the curds are washed, (water is added to the cheese vat) to slow down the acidification of the cheese, and reheated to expel more moisture.
+After coagulation, the curd is cut and the whey is drained off, at which point the curds are washed, (water is added to the cheese vat) to slow down the acidification of the cheese and reheated to expel more moisture.
 The curds are then packed into molds and pressed for six hours.
-Approximately ten cheeses are made each day.
+The cheese is then placed in a salt brine and painted with wax.
+Coolea ripens for a minimum of four months and is sold at various levels of maturity, all the way up to a year and a half.

-Over the years, demand and production have grown steadily, and in 1987 a completely new and expanded cheese plant was built that allowed them to expand capacity considerably.
-Their son, also called Dick, joined the cheesemaking team in 1991, becoming the main cheesemaker in 1993.
-This allowed both Helene and Dick Sr. to retire in 1999.
+Over the years, demand and production have grown steadily, and in 1987 a completely new and expanded cheese plant was built.
+Willems’ son, also named Dick, joined the cheesemaking team in 1991, becoming the head cheesemaker in 1998.

 The texture of Coolea is very firm and dense, with occasional holes.
 The color of the interior paste is a deep, rich, golden caramel.